 “I’m not going home,” Holly told him, again.

 Holly glared back at him for a second before deliberately putting her earbuds in.
 Hector bobbed up and down slightly, but said nothing.
 Trying to figure her out?
 He had detailed files on human psychology, as he’d told her more than once.
 Everything he did, he did for a reason, and Holly didn’t know what he was thinking, what those reasons really were.
 Or if he thought at all.
 But as long as he didn’t get in her way, she could ignore him.

 As evening came, Holly noticed a long strand of black smoke unfurling into the darkening sky.
-She looked at her map, which wasn’t made with any sort of scale in mind, and she didn’t know what landmarks to look for other than the creek.
+She looked at her map, which wasn’t made with any sort of scale in mind, or with recognizable landmarks other than the creek.
 That had to be her destination, though.
 A rush of energy quickened her pace.

-A sharp, metallic crack shattered the idyllic forest scene.
-Loud enough to shut Holly’s music off as an emergency response, the sound brought instant flashbacks to old media, the movies and video games from before she was born.
-The tiny pops and bangs of simulated gunshots, not the same as the deafening report echoing back from the hills, but similar enough that her mind made the connection.
-She froze in place, and heard a softer clack, the sound of the gun cocking, becoming ready to fire again.
+A sharp, metallic crack, loud enough to shut Holly’s music off as an emergency response, shattered what been an idyllic forest setting moments ago.
+The sound brought instant flashbacks to old media, the movies and video games from before she was born.
+The tiny pops and bangs of simulated gunshots were not the same as the deafening report echoing back from the hills, but still similar enough that her mind made the connection.
+She froze in place, hearing a softer clack, the sound of the gun cocking.
+Becoming ready to fire again.

-Holly had rehearsed dozens of first impressions, each more awkward than the last, but none of them had been as bad as this one.
+Holly had rehearsed dozens of first impressions, each more awkward than the last, but none of them had been so bad they involved mortal danger.

 With her heart beating out the heavy pulse of fight-or-flight doom against her rib cage, Holly gulped at the cool night air and raised her hands above her head.
 Other sounds were starting to make an impact as she turned, slowly, to face the direction of the gunshot.
 She could hear Hector, voice modulated to a shout.